A Gazetteer for the United States and Canada

 Miscellaneous Information for Triadelphia ...

 The Federal government has assigned various identifying codes to each community, county and state.
-At one time or another, the US Census Bureau has referenced one (or more) of the following identifiers when referring to either Ohio County or the town of Triadelphia:
+At one time or another, the US Census Bureau has used one (or more) of the following identifiers when referring to either Ohio County or the town of Triadelphia:

 The GNIS Codes ...